-When specifically authorized to do so by the president and chief operating officer or vice president of public relations, PRSA members and volunteers at all levels of the organization can speak with the media as a representative of PRSA and/or on PRSA’s behalf.
+When specifically authorized to do so by the chief executive officer or vice president of public relations, PRSA members and volunteers at all levels of the organization can speak with the media as a representative of PRSA and/or on PRSA’s behalf.
 This policy applies equally to:

-National board members (other than the chair and CEO).
+- National board members (other than the chair).

 Unless you are an approved spokesperson, when asked to speak for PRSA, please refer all inquiries to PRSA Media Relations as explained below in “Media Inquiries.”